 “Get moving, Cat.
 We haven’t got all day.”

-“If that’s meant to encourage, it doesn’t,” Bramble said.
-“I assume you’re here as guide?”
+“If that’s meant to encourage, it doesn’t,” Bramble growled.
+“Are you here to guide or taunt?”

 “Silly cat!
 Anything further than line of site I teleport.
 You have to walk.”